LucasDelfino92/morrowindsharp/mw++order.md

 - Wading in Water MW
 - Wings of Will - Willpower Based Levitation Speed

-### DIALOGUE

-- Idle Talk
-- Its a Deal
-- FMI - Legion Dialogue
-- FMI - Nice to Meet You
-- FMI - NotAllDunmer
-- Greetings for No Lore
-- LDM - Context Matters
-- Outfit Greetings Tweaked
-- Simple Smith Dialogue

 ## MORROWIND++ LOAD ORDER

 This is a complete list of all plugins present in the guide, installed as if you had followed the guide from beginning to end, respecting the order mentioned above.